Unimodular Pleba\'{n}ski Gravity: Unimodular extensions of Pleba n ski gravity

 The simplest way of removing the constraint $\tr M=\Lambda$ as a dynamical equation is to replace the dynamical volume form $\omega$ by a fixed (background) volume form $\omega_0$.
 This turns (\ref{Plebanski action}) into the {\em unimodular Pleba\'{n}ski action}

 where the term $\propto \int \omega_0\,\Lambda$, which is now just an additive constant, was dropped.

 (\ref{Unimodular Plebanski action}) leads to the equations of motion

-which, by our previous discussion, correspond to the dynamical equations of unimodular gravity: the volume form $\omega_0=-2\ii\,E^0\wedge E^1\wedge E^2\wedge E^3$ is now a fixed background field, so that solutions to these equations correspond to solutions of complex general relativity (with some value of $\Lambda$) given in a ``unimodular'' coordinate system. $\Lambda$ is an integration constant, so that the theory contains all solutions for all possible values of $\Lambda$.
+which, by our previous discussion, correspond to the dynamical equations of unimodular gravity: the volume form $\omega_0=-2\ii\,E^0\wedge E^1\wedge E^2\wedge E^3$ is now a fixed background field, so that solutions to these equations correspond to solutions of complex general relativity (with some value of $\Lambda$) subject to the constraint of compatibility with $\omega_0$. $\Lambda$ is an integration constant, so that the theory contains all solutions for all possible values of $\Lambda$.
 If $\omega_0$ is chosen to be nowhere vanishing, only solutions with a nowhere vanishing volume form will be allowed.
-The full diffeomorphism symmetry has been broken down to the subgroup of volume-preserving diffeomorphisms, which leave $\omega_0$ and hence (\ref{Unimodular Plebanski action}) invariant.
+Instead of having full diffeomorphism symmetry, the theory is only invariant under (active) volume-preserving diffeomorphisms which would leave $\omega_0$ and hence (\ref{Unimodular Plebanski action}) invariant.
 All of this is familiar from discussions in the metric theory \cite{MoreorLess}.

 In general, the integration constant $\Lambda$ can be complex, so the theory has more ``Lorentzian'' solutions than the usual Pleba\'{n}ski theory: recall that the reality conditions (\ref{Reality conditions}) imply that the Urbantke metric is of the form $g_{\mu\nu}=\sigma\tilde{g}_{\mu\nu}$, where $\sigma\in\{1,-1,\ii,-\ii\}$ and $\tilde{g}_{\mu\nu}$ is real of Lorentzian signature $(-+++)$.
 The trace Einstein equation $R_{\mu\nu}=\Lambda g_{\mu\nu}$ is equivalent to $\tilde{R}_{\mu\nu}=\sigma \Lambda \tilde{g}_{\mu\nu}$ where $\tilde{R}_{\mu\nu}$ is the Ricci tensor of the Lorentzian metric $\tilde{g}_{\mu\nu}$, which is real.
 Thus, if $\Lambda$ is a fixed real parameter, there are no dynamical solutions with $\sigma=\pm\ii$ (but both $\sigma=\pm 1$ sectors are always present) \cite{PureConnQC}.
 In the unimodular approach $\Lambda$ cannot be fixed and so ``Lorentzian'' solutions for all four possible ``signatures'' $\sigma$ are present.
 One could add another reality condition $\text{Im} \tr M=0$ to exclude the imaginary solutions by hand.